 - Are there existing resources you can use?

-Not entirely: If there are some similarities with another Victorian Government mobile app, exercise caution and consider approaching the relevant owners of that app to discuss any possibilities for collaboration or re-use.
-If, notwithstanding the similarities, you intend to proceed, ensure all other steps in this decision-making process are overwhelmingly in favour of continuing.
+- If there are some similarities with another Victorian Government mobile app, exercise caution and consider approaching the relevant owners of that app to discuss any possibilities for collaboration or re-use.

 If you’ve decided you need an app you’ll need to write a well thought-out brief to guide the app’s development.
-If you do, your final app will achieve what it set out to achieve.
-It will deliver true value to your department and your end users.
+If you do this, your final app will achieve what it set out to achieve and it will deliver true value to your department and your end users.